kevinusmayadhyw/paesyonApi/README.md

 3. Esa Noer F. as Backend and Front End
 4. Dhaneswara L Pas Backend and Front End

-as a part of Study Independent by Kampus Merdeka Associate with Zenius Education with Learning Path Full Stack Development,CI/CD,and Cloud Engginering
+as a part of ** Study Independent by Kampus Merdeka Associate with Zenius Education with Learning Path Full Stack Development,CI/CD,and Cloud Engineering **

 ### `DEVELOPMENT`